-make make install NOTE - You must do a make install and start QGIS from the installed location.
-In the case of the example above, the QGIS binary resides in the bin subdirectory of the directory specified with the prefix option (/usr/local/qgis/bin).
+Note: You must do a sudo make install and start QGIS from the installed location.
+In case of the example above, the QGIS binary resides in the bin subdirectory of the directory specified with the prefix option (/usr/local/qgis/bin).